-If material, inventories in the Food Service Fund consist of purchased goods, supplies and United States Department of Agriculture ("USDA") commodities, which are stated at values assigned by the USDA.
-Under the system for accounting for inventories, materials and supplies are carried in an inventory account at cost, using the first-in, first-out method of accounting, and are subsequently charged to expenditures when consumed (consumption method).
+If material, inventories in the Special Revenue - Food Service Fund consist of purchased goods, supplies and United States Department of Agriculture ("USDA") commodities, which are stated at values assigned by the USDA.
+Materials and supplies are carried in an inventory account at cost, using the first-in, first-out method of accounting, and are subsequently charged to expenditures/expenses when consumed (consumption method).